|

 These formidable tasks could take several months, at least until sometime into the next year to complete.
 Still, that work load does not include the sorting, cropping and uploading of the many photos taken during the last nine months of the current tour.
 In fact, I could be working on this website well into the first decade after Armageddon.
 (Just Kidding!) x

 Nevertheless, with this realization of the work load involved in the updating and maintenance of this website, I have been doing some prayerful re-evaluation of the amount of time that I will continue to put forth in this effort because since my retirement, I have been looking forward to increasing my ministry but as yet have not done so.
-Therefore, I will continue with my supplications and with the help of God′s Spirit, come up with a satisfactory plan.
+Therefore, I will continue with my supplications and with the help of God′s Spirit, I hope will come up with a satisfactory plan.

-(Day 262 JO) 50°F. 6:00 am, clear
+(Day 262 JO) 61°F. 6:00 am, clear

 Overnighting under the Oak Tree